wexasmacdonald-ctrl/tanorama-chat/README.md

 ## Wix Embedding
 ### Preferred: Wix Lightbox (iframe)
+Before embedding, make sure the `ALLOW_ORIGINS` env var lists both your published Wix domain (or custom domain) and the Wix editor origin (`https://editor.wix.com`).
+Wildcards are allowed, so `https://*.wixsite.com` will cover all preview URLs.

 1. Create a Wix Lightbox.
 2. Add an **HTML iframe** element with:
    ```html